PeterBengtson/Ooloi-docs/READMEs/BACKEND_README.md

 - **Never import core in model files**: This creates circular dependencies
 - **Don't use `:refer :all` for predicates in predicate tests**: Be explicit about what you're testing
 - **Don't mix qualified and unqualified calls**: Pick one style per namespace
-- **Don't use api namespace for new code**: Core is preferred for new development
+- **Use api namespace for external integration**: Core is preferred for internal code, api for external consumers like gRPC

 ## Coding Conventions